-Please ensure that there is clear documentation in the H&P of the cord gas or initial ABG, the age of the infant at onset of cooling, and the specific neurologic criteria that factored into the decision to initiate or defer therapeutic hypothermia
+Please ensure the H&P and a procedure note for Whole Body Cooling include clear documentation of the cord gas or initial ABG, the time and age of the infant at onset of cooling, and the specific neurologic criteria that factored into the decision to initiate therapeutic hypothermia.
+The H&P should include documentation of rationale if therapeutic hypothermia is deferred.